-Modeling for the operation of the molten salt tanks was developed using ANSYS Fluent software and involved a coupled computational fluid dynamics (CFD) and thermal finite element analysis (FEA).
-Flow, turbulence, and energy constitutive equations were solved for all operational phases of the two Gen 3 molten salt tanks.
-The scale of molten salt tanks and the modeled physics required a large amount of computational resources demand, therefore the use of reduced ordered models improved model processor efficiency.
-Two dimensional models were used in the simulations of the circulating flow, charging, and discharging operational modes.
-Error!
-Reference source not found. shows the two-dimensional geometry used within the simulation modelling domain that was used to characterize the circulation flow phase.
-Molten salt is simulated to enter the tank at label A and exit at label B. The design of salt piping inlet and outlet ports was altered from the tank's true design due to the two-dimensional nature of the model.
+The design of salt piping inlet and outlet ports was altered from the tank's true design due to the 2D nature of the model.
 Modeling the tanks in two dimensions with flow pipes which transverse the height of the tanks would restrict flow in the tank.
-This flow restriction would in turn be unrealistic as the molten salt within the tank would be easily by able flow around the inlet and outlet piping.
-To better represent 3D flow in two dimensions, two small, 1 cm, portions of the piping were created in the model to flow the molten salt in and out of the tank.
-These small portions of the piping contain either an inlet or outlet the size of the inner diameter of the pipe surrounded by wall-type boundary conditions (BCs) the size of the wall thickness of the pipe.
+This flow restriction would in turn be unrealistic as the molten salt within the tank would be easily able flow around the inlet and outlet piping.
+To better represent three-dimensional (3D) flow in two dimensions, two small, 1 cm, line segments, representing the piping ports, were created in the model to flow molten salt in and out of the tank.
+These small portions of the piping contain either an inlet or outlet the size of the inner diameter of the pipe surrounded by wall-type boundary conditions (BCs), which were the size of the wall thickness of the pipe.
 These wall-type BCs surrounding the inlet and outlet were needed for convergence of the flow.
-The small portions of the piping allowed for flow more freely travel around the tank and to be more representative of the flow in the actual tank.
+The small portions of the piping allowed for flow to more freely travel around the tank and to be more representative of the flow in the actual tank.
 The density of the nitrogen was approximated with the Boussinesq model, Eqn.
-1. Error!
-Reference source not found.
-The Boussinesq model was used based on steady-state calculations of the nitrogen as buoyancy-driven flow inside of a closed domain for convergence stability.
+1. The Boussinesq model was used based on steady-state calculations of the nitrogen ullage gas as buoyancy-driven flow inside of a closed domain for convergence stability.